CraigKnoblauch/BlackJack/notes/NOTEPAD.md

 1. Dealer deals 2 cards, face-up, to the player
     * If the sum of these cards is 21, the player automatically wins
 2. Dealer deasl 2 cards, one face-up and one face-down, to himself
-3. The player decides to "hit" or "stand".
+3. The player decides to "hit" or "stay".
-    * If the player chooses to "hit" and does not "bust", the player must choose again to either "hit" or "stand"
+    * If the player chooses to "hit" and does not "bust", the player must choose again to either "hit" or "stay"
-4. Repeat 3 until player "busts" (player loses), achieves a sum of 21 (player wins), or player chooses to "stand"
+4. Repeat 3 until player "busts" (player loses), achieves a sum of 21 (player wins), or player chooses to "stay"
 5. Dealer reveals face-down card.
-6. If the dealer's hand sums to 17 or greater, the dealer must "stand".
+6. If the dealer's hand sums to 17 or greater, the dealer must "stay".
 Otherwise, the dealer must "hit"
-7. Repeat 6 until the dealer "stands" or "busts"
+7. Repeat 6 until the dealer "stays" or "busts"
-8. If this step is reached, both the player and the dealer are standing.
+8. If this step is reached, both the player and the dealer are staying.
 The player/dealer who's hand's sum is closest to 21, wins.

 # Black Jack environment
 * Inherit gym.env